-The iPhoneOS SDK version option lets you use different versions of an Apple published SDK, this directs Xamarin.iOS to which compilers, linkers and libraries it should reference during your build.
+The iOS SDK version option lets you use different versions of an Apple published SDK, this directs Xamarin.iOS to the compilers, linkers and libraries it should reference during your build.

-The Minimum OS version setting is used to select the minimum required version of the operating system on which your application will run.
-This is turned into a property in your Info.plist file.
+The Deployment Target setting is used to select the minimum required version of the operating system on which your application will run.
+This is set in your Project's Info.plist file.
 You should pick the minimum version that has all the APIs that you need to run your application.

 In general, the Xamarin.iOS API exposes all the methods available in the latest version of the SDK, and when necessary, we provide convenience properties that allow you to detect if the functionality is available at runtime (for example, UIDevice.UserInterfaceIdiom and UIDevice.IsMultitaskingSupported always work on Xamarin.iOS, we do all the work behind the scenes).

 See our dedicated page on the Linker to learn more about how the linker helps you reduce the size of your executables and to find out how to use it effectively.

 Code Generation Engine